-For the 2025-2026 school year, The FAFSA will be available December 1, 2024.
-Applicants will need to use their 2023 IRS income information.
-Because colleges use the FAFSA to provide other types of aid (state aid, private scholarships, etc.), students should check with the college(s) they are interested in attending, as many have priority deadlines for submitting FAFSA.
+For the 2025-2026 school year, the FAFSA form is expected to be available December 1, 2025.
+Applicants will need to use their 2024 IRS income information.
+Because colleges use the FAFSA information to provide other types of aid (state aid, private scholarships, etc.), students should check with the college(s) they are interested in attending, as many have priority deadlines for submitting FAFSA.